ucgmsim/nzgmdb/wiki/Calculate-Distances.md

 - Finds the optimal nodal plane that minimizes the following expression:
 ![CCLD Equation](images/ccld_eq.png)

-Below is an image that shows an example of pseudo-stations distributed around the fault plane that are then used in the calculation to find the selected nodal plane.
+Below is an image that shows an example of pseudo-stations distributed around the fault plane that is then used in the calculation to find the selected nodal plane.

 ![CCLD Example](images/ccld_stations.png)

 ### Categories
-CCLD have 5 different categories for getting the nodal Plane which are meant to be used differently depending on the information you have available to you.
+CCLD has 5 different categories for getting the nodal Plane which are meant to be used differently depending on the information you have available to you.

 Category A and B both use the same method for getting the nodal plane and are meant to be used if there is 1 nodal plane that is preferred between 2 possible, A uses the first plane and B uses the second plane.
 This method keeps the strike, dip and rake values the same as the preferred nodal plane, but the area, aspect ratio and hypocentre locations are randomly selected from the distributions.

-Category C if you have 2 nodal plane solutions but neither is preffered.
-In this case in each simulation a coin is flipped 50/50 for which plane is selected but still the area, aspect ratio and hypocentre locations are randomly selected from the distributions.
+Category C if you have 2 nodal plane solutions but neither is preferred.
+In this case in each simulation a coin is flipped 50/50 for which plane is selected but, still the area, aspect ratio and hypocentre locations are randomly selected from the distributions.

 Category D is used if you have just 1 nodal plane solution but there is uncertainty in the strike, dip and rake values.
-In this case the strike is adjusted each simulation by +-30 degrees, dip by +-10 degrees and rake is used to determine the rupture mechanism.
+In this case the strike is adjusted in each simulation by +-30 degrees, dip by +-10 degrees and rake is used to determine the rupture mechanism.
 The area, aspect ratio and hypocentre locations are also randomly selected from the distributions.

 Category E is used when you have 0 nodal plane information and so the strike, dip and rake are randomly selected from the distributions as well as the area, aspect ratio and hypocentre locations.